yard

 High humidity and wet leaves late in the day can make pest and fungus problems far worse.
 Timing water to reduce leaf wetness hours is one of the simplest ways to keep indoor plants cleaner.

 Many apartment growers keep plants packed together on shelves.
-That crowding, plus late watering, traps moisture around foliage on calathea foliage, prayer plant leaves, and ferns, which fungi love.
+That crowding, plus late watering, traps moisture around foliage on calathea foliage.
+Prayer plant leaves and ferns hate that stagnant dampness too.

 If you have dealt with fungus gnats before, you already know their larvae thrive in constantly damp soil.
 Pair a morning schedule with the soil-drying tactics in controlling fungus gnats to cut them down.